-We have solved a sanitation problem, by wasting huge quantities of drink-quality water….on a planet that has a finite supply.
+We solved a sanitation problem, by wasting huge quantities of drink-quality water….on a planet that has a finite supply.

 OK sure – We are probably not going to stop using water sewer systems over night.
 The flush toilet was supposedly invented in 1596, but toilets using

 water and water sewer systems have been around much longer.
-Where there was none, much of the refuse was thrown in rivers and other bodies of water anyway (bad) ………if not used for fertiliser (good).
+Where there was none, much of the refuse was thrown in rivers and other bodies of water anyway (bad) ………if not used for fertilizer (good).

-The beginnings of Wasted Water
+The beginnings of Wasted Water….some history

 >>The Egyptians had what appears to have been a workable, viable water sanitation system starting in the New Kingdom (16th century BC) for the wealthy.
 Most ancient Egyptians simply dumped their waste in canals or open fields.